|

 are 5/8" diameter have become popular.
 These are generally brighter for a given length than T8 tubes, so are particularly popular for

-taller tanks and planted tanks where more intense lighting is desired.
-They are now standard in many popular commercial tank brands.
+taller tanks and planted tanks where more intense lighting is desired, and were becoming standard in many popular commercial tank brands before the arrival of LEDs.

 |